MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-view-table-data.md

 -->

-## Run a table object from an AL project in Visual Studio
+## View a table object from an AL project in Visual Studio
-You can configure an AL project to run a table when you publish or debug the project (pressing F5 or Ctrl+F5).
+You can configure an AL project to view a table when you publish or debug the project (pressing F5 or Ctrl+F5).

 In the `launch.json` file for the project, set the `"startupObjectType"` parameter to `"table"` and the `"startupObjectId"` parameter to the ID of the table.
 For example: